 Concrete Piles Develop Partial Horizontal Cracks in Easy Driving

-Check hammer-pile alignment because bending may be causing the problem.
-If the alignment appears to be normal, the tension and bending combined may be too high.
+Cracks in concrete piles are more common in hard-driving situations, but when they occur during easy driving, check hammer-pile alignment because bending may be causing the problem.
+If the alignment appears to be normal, the combined tension and bending may be too high.

-Determine pile head stress for observed blow count and compare with allowable stresses.
+When damage to a concrete pile occurs near the head of the pile, determine pile head stress for observed blow count and compare with allowable stresses.
 If the calculated stress is high, add pile cushioning.
-If the calculated stress is low, investigate the pile quality, hammer performance, and hammer-pile alignment.
+If the calculated stress is low, possible causes are inferior pile quality, hammer performance, and hammer-pile alignment issues.

 Concrete Piles Develop Complete Horizontal Cracks in Easy Driving

-Determine the tension stresses along the pile for observed blow counts.
-If the calculated tension stresses are high, add cushioning or reduce the stroke.
-If the calculated tension stresses are low, check the hammer performance.
+If complete cracks develop in a pile during easy driving, determine the tension stresses along the pile for the observed blow count.
+If the calculated tension stresses are high, add cushioning or reduce the length of the hammer stroke.
+If the calculated tension stresses are low, the cause may be hammer performance.

 Concrete Piles Develop Complete Horizontal Cracks in Hard Driving

-Determine the tension stresses along the pile.
-If the calculated tension stresses are high, consider a heavier ram.
+When hard driving produces complete horizontal cracks in a concrete pile, calculate the tension stresses along the pile.
+If the calculated tension stresses are high, consider using a heavier ram.
 If the calculated tension stresses are low, take measurements and determine the quakes, which are probably higher than anticipated.

 Concrete Piles Develop Partial Horizontal Cracks in Easy Driving

-Check the hammer-pile alignment because bending may be the problem.
-If the alignment appears to be normal, tension and bending combined may be too high.
+When partial horizontal cracks appear in a concrete pile during easy driving, check the hammer-pile alignment, because bending may be the problem.
+If the alignment appears to be acceptable, then combined tension and bending may be too high.

 - Helmet size and/or shape